Verifiable affirmative action in centralized school admissions: Related Choice Rules in the Literature

-Our different recommendations for choice rules reflect our distinct understanding of affirmative action.
-We do not think minimizing priority violations should be a central objective in implementing affirmative action.
-Instead, we view reserve quotas as a ``budget'' for priority violations that should be efficiently utilized to maximize the impact of affirmative action.
-While when the same set of students is selected, we aim to minimize the expenditure of this ``budget'', which leads to our recommendation of $\C^{SimOR}$.
-Additionally, in practice, adjusting reserve quotas is often challenging due to legal constraints.
-So, we cannot expect that the outcome of $\C^{SimOR}$ can be replicated by $\C^{SimRO}$ merely by increasing reserve quotas.
+Our different recommendations reflect distinct views on the purpose of affirmative action.
+We do not treat minimizing priority violations as a central objective.
+Instead, we view reserve quotas as a ``budget'' for priority violations: the goal is first to maximize the impact of affirmative action, and then, conditional on that, to minimize the expenditure of this budget.
+This leads to our recommendation of $\C^{SimOR}$.
+In practice, adjusting reserve quotas is often infeasible due to legal and political constraints, so we do not expect that the outcome of $\C^{SimOR}$ can be conveniently replicated by $\C^{SimRO}$ via increasing reserve quotas.